 Examples of personal information include your name, gender, date of birth, address, financial details, marital status, education and employment history.

 Some personal information is classified as ‘sensitive information’.
 This is information about your racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association or trade union, sexual preferences or practices, criminal record, and health information.

 Generally, an agency needs to obtain consent from an individual to collect sensitive information.

 Personal Information Protection Principles

-The Personal Information Protection Act 2004 (the Act) gives you the right to complain to the Ombudsman about an alleged breach of principles designed to protect your personal information.
+The Act gives you the right to complain to the Ombudsman about an alleged breach of one or more of the 10 Personal Information Protection Principles (PIPP).